Small correlation is sufficient for optimal noisy quantum metrology: Introduction

 For quantum metrology to continue to bear fruit, it is important to quantify the performance of noise-robust metrological protocols not only in terms of the number of probes \(N\)~\cite{giovannetti2006quantum,metro_noise12,metro_noise11,demkowicz2014using,sekatski2017quantum,metro_QEC17,zhou2018achieving}, \textit{but also} in terms of the noise rate \(p\) of each probe.
 A more precise calculation for several models with non-negligible noise yields a precision of $\delta \theta \gtrsim \sqrt{p/N}$ ~\cite{huelga1997improvement,metro_noise12,metro_noise11,demkowicz2014using,channel_estimate21}, meaning that reducing the noise rate \(p\) can lead to a $\sqrt{p}$ improvement on top of the naive scaling with \(1/\sqrt{N}\).
 While the improvement can be significant for a small $p$, it was rarely explored previously what types of quantum states and measurement protocols can achieve it.
 Numerical evidence~\cite{MPS_metro13,MPS_metro20} suggests that matrix product states with low bond dimension may be optimal for strong noise.
 However, these results are based on specific examples, without a general theoretical framework, and the underlying mechanisms behind this behavior remain unclear.

-In this Letter, we pioneer the study of quantum estimation limits as functions of both $N$ and $p$.
-We successfully identify both criteria on and examples of protocols whose variance scales optimally~\footnote{We say a family of quantum states $\rho$ as functions of $N$ and $p$ is \emph{optimal}, if and only if for any $N$ and $p$, there exists a universal constant $c$ such that the QFI $\cF(\rho_\theta) \geq c \min\{N/p,N^2\}$.} with $N$ and $p$.
-We also construct efficient state preparation and measurement protocols of families of metrologically optimal states.
+In this work, we pioneer the study of quantum estimation limits as functions of both $N$ and $p$.
+We successfully identify criteria on and examples of protocols whose variance scales optimally~\footnote{We say a family of quantum states $\rho$ as functions of $N$ and $p$ is \emph{optimal}, if and only if for any $N$ and $p$, there exists a universal constant $c$ such that the QFI $\cF(\rho_\theta) \geq c \min\{N/p,N^2\}$.} with $N$ and $p$ and also construct efficient state preparation and measurement protocols.
 See \figref{fig:summary} for a summary.

-We first show that a careful tuning of the quantum correlation length allows for the achievement of optimal scalings.
-The extensive entanglement of the GHZ state is optimal only in the relatively noiseless setting of \(pN\sim\) constant~\cite{hayashi2022global}, while unentangled states do not yield any \(p\)-dependent precision improvement.
+The extensive entanglement of the GHZ state is optimal in the relatively noiseless setting of \(pN\sim\) constant~\cite{hayashi2022global}, while unentangled states do not yield any \(p\)-dependent precision improvement.
 Interpolating between the two edge cases, we show that a ``Goldilocks'' amount of quantum correlation---quantified by a correlation length \(M \sim 1/p\)---is optimal.
-Then we construct states that satisfy our criteria for optimality using local-Hamiltonian evolution and present a provably efficient measurement protocol utilizing time-reversed evolution (similar to the Loschmidt echo~\cite{echo_metro16}) and single-qubit measurements.
-We showcase our results by an example of optimal states generated by analytically solvable quantum domino dynamics~\cite{domino05,metro_domino21}, where local measurements without time reversal suffice for near-optimal performance.
-Finally, we establish the optimality of a different class of states that may be long-range correlated: spin squeezed states.
+We also establish the optimality criteria on a different class of states that may be long-range correlated: spin squeezed states.
+Throughout, we rigorously prove our results in Appendix, and provide intuitions and proof sketches in the main text.
+Although we are primarily interested in saturating the asymptotic scaling $\delta\theta\sim \sqrt{p/N}$ rather than the numerical prefactor, we will show examples with good quantitative performance.